squaredev-io/computer-vision/README.md

 ## Algorithms

 The CV algorithms or libraries that are currently offered in the repository are listed in the table below.
 Under the Example column, you can find notebooks links.
-In addition, under the type column you can find a label on whether the example refers to data gathering, data annotation or a cv model (with the specific cv task).
+In addition, under the type column you can find a label on whether the example refers to data gathering, data annotation, data augmentation or a cv model (with the specific cv task).

 | Algorithm / Library | Type | Description | Example |